malpa222/portfolio/lo1.md

 I tried sending multiple SQLI payloads, but the service seemed immune to database injection attacks.
 A colleague gave me a tip to try using Server Side Template Injecton.
 Because I have never heard of this technique, I had to spend some time on learning it and adjusting it to the service.
-Finally, I found the proper characters to enclose my payload with - _*{ malicious code }_.
+Finally, I found the proper characters to enclose my payload like that: _*{ malicious code }_.
 I tried getting all environment variables from the host.

 ![Server's environment variables](./assets/img/get_env.png)